gpradel-crypto/peba2/README.md

 pip3 install face_recognition
 ```
 #### apt
-On top of Microsoft SEAL dependencies, the following are required.
+On top of Microsoft SEAL dependencies, the following ones are required.
 ```
 sudo apt install libssl-dev
 ```